arcus/education_modules/learning_to_learn/learning_to_learn.md

 In terms of deciding when to seek out assistance to help you figure something out, when in doubt...

 [[reach out]]
 [[?]]
 Hint: use all lower case letters and no punctuation.
-If you're still stuck, see the last point in [Balancing Problem Solving and Asking for Help](#Balancing-Problem-Solving-and-Asking-for-Help)
+If you're still stuck, see the last point in [Balancing Problem Solving and Asking for Help](#Balancing-Problem-Solving-and-Asking-for-Help).

 ## Additional Resources

-Check out this wonderful (and entertaining) [cartoon guide to bioinformatics](https://www.nature.com/articles/d41586-021-01485-y) by a biologist who later learned to code
+Check out this wonderful (and entertaining) [cartoon guide to bioinformatics](https://www.nature.com/articles/d41586-021-01485-y) by a biologist who later learned to code.

 For more inspiration on embracing failure, check out [Fail Fest](https://failfest.us/) and this great [blog post from a 2014 Fail Fest attendee](https://www.codeguru.com/blog/learning-from-failure/).

 ## Feedback

-In the beginning, we stated some goals.

-**Learning Objectives:**

-@learning_objectives

-We ask you to fill out a brief (5 minutes or less) survey to let us know:

-* If we achieved the learning objectives
-* If the module difficulty was appropriate
-* If we gave you the experience you expected

-We gather this information in order to iteratively improve our work.
-Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22Learning+How+to+Learn+Data+Science%22&version=1.0.3)!
+@feedback